-Of all the questions I get from people who want to become Uber drivers, the most common one is, “Does my car qualify?
-Can I drive for Uber with my car?”
-If you want to try driving for Uber with the vehicle you already own, the first step is to find out if your current car meets the requirements of any of the Uber services.
+Of all the questions we get from people who want to become an Uber driver, the most common one is, “Can I drive for Uber with my car?
+Does my car qualify?”
+This article will help you find out if your vehicle meets the requirements of any of the Uber services.

 - Must be a four-door car, truck, or minivan.
 Manual (standard) transmission is OK

-- Must pass a vehicle inspection
+- Must pass a mechanical vehicle inspection

 - Driver’s name does NOT have to be on vehicle registration